decentraland/documentation/content/creator/sdk7/media/video-playing.md

 weight: 2
 ---

-There are two different ways you can show a video in a scene.
-One is to stream the video from an external source, the other is to pack the video file with the scene and play it from there.
+There are tree different ways you can show a video in a scene:

+- Upload a video file as part of the scene contents
+- Stream the video from an external source
+- Stream live via Decentraland cast

+In all cases, you'll need:

-In both cases, you use a `VideoPlayer` component to control the state of the video.
-You also need to create a `VideoTexture`, which can be used on a [material]({{< ref "/content/creator/sdk7/3d-essentials/materials.md" >}}) and then applied to any [primitive shape]({{< ref "/content/creator/sdk7/3d-essentials/shape-components.md" >}}) like a plane, cube, or even a cone.
+- An entity with a [primitive shape]({{< ref "/content/creator/sdk7/3d-essentials/shape-components.md" >}}) like a plane, cube, or even a cone.
+- A [material]({{< ref "/content/creator/sdk7/3d-essentials/materials.md" >}}) with a A `VideoTexture` assigned to its texture
+- A `VideoPlayer` component to control the state of the video.

 {{< hint warning >}}
 **📔 Note**: Keep in mind that streaming video demands a significant effort from the player's machine.
 For this reason, we recommend never having more than one video stream displayed at a time per scene.
 Videos are also not played if the player is standing on a different scene.
 Also avoid streaming videos that are in very high resolution, don't use anything above _HD_.